sourceduty/3D_Printing/README.md

 > Alex: "*A lot could change with some money or connections to existing businesses in the 3D printing industry.*"

-> "*LulzBot and Ultimaker are the only 3D printer brads that I would buy right now, maybe Anker.*"
+> "*LulzBot and Ultimaker are the only 3D printer brands that I would buy right now, maybe Anker.*"

 #